opencord/docs/charts/helm.md

 and `xos-gui`).
 This can be useful if you want to work on just the CORD data models, without any backend components.

-The `xos-services` and `xos-profile` directories contain helm charts for individual services and profiles (a mesh of services), respectively.
-While it is possible to use Helm to bring up an individual service, typically collections of related services are installed as a unit; we call this unit a *profile.* Looking in the `xos-profiles` directory, `rcord-lite` is an example profile.
+The `xos-services` and `xos-profiles` directories contain helm charts for individual services and profiles (a mesh of services), respectively.
+While it is possible to use Helm to bring up an individual service, collections of related services are typically installed as a unit; we call this unit a *profile.* Looking in the `xos-profiles` directory, `rcord-lite` is an example profile.
 It corresponds to R-CORD, and inspecting its `requirements.yaml`